 |GREETINGS||E. love&kisses||J. regards||O. date of return|

-Thus the message that generated the postcard opposite can be broken down into: We’re crossing Vaucluse [F].
+The message that generated the postcard opposite entitled ‘Le Rhône’, for example, can be broken down into: We’re crossing Vaucluse [F].
 Weather magnificent [B].
 Swimming in the Rhône [H].
 I go riding [I].
 Fond regards [J].

 The name of the geographical area (Vaucluse) is drawn from a predetermined alphabetical list of 81 names.
 There are similar lists for the names of towns and hotels, and a sophisticated algorithm (similar to the one used by Perec in his novel Life A User’s Manual) determines the order in which the names drawn from the three different lists appear in successive messages.
 Partial lists of phrases were also found among Perec’s papers.